BDC Hamburger Icon

 All types of employers can open a Section 125 plan, including C corporations, S corporations, partnerships, limited liability companies and sole proprietors.
 Government entities can also offer these types of benefits to employees.

 You should also know who on your team qualifies for cafeteria plan coverage.
-Typically, all employees who worked at least 1,000 hours for your company in the previous calendar year qualify for your current plan year.
-This difference may influence your decision to hire full-time or part-time employees.
-That said, you can exclude two employee groups from your coverage: employees under 21 and those who have worked for your company for less than a year.
+Typically, employees who have worked at least 1,000 hours for your company in the previous calendar year qualify for your current plan year.
+This eligibility requirement may influence your decision to hire full-time or part-time employees.
+That said, you can exclude two employee groups from your coverage: employees under 21 and those who have been employed for less than one year.

 What does a Section 125 plan cover?

-• Accident and health benefits: Exclusions are Archer medical savings accounts and long-term-care insurance.
-This supplemental health coverage policy deals with employee medical expenses for transportation to hospitals and income lost from not working during injury recovery periods.
+• Accident and health benefits: This supplemental health coverage policy covers employee medical expenses for transportation to hospitals and lost income from not working during injury recovery periods.
+(Archer medical savings accounts and long-term care insurance are excluded.)

-• Dependent care assistance plans (DCAPs): A dependent care flexible spending account helps cover the cost of care for qualifying dependents.
+• Dependent care assistance plans (DCAPs): Dependent care FSAs help cover the cost of care for qualifying dependents.
 The IRS defines qualifying dependents as all children 12 and under who live with the employee.
-Those aged 13 or older also qualify if their physical or mental disabilities require the employee’s supervision and the person is regularly present in the employee’s household for at least eight hours per day.
+Those aged 13 or older may also qualify if they have physical or mental disabilities requiring supervision and are regularly present in the employee’s household for at least eight hours per day.

 • Adoption assistance: An adoption assistance plan partially or fully covers employee expenses for child adoption.
 These plans typically include paid or unpaid leave for employees who have recently adopted children.
 Information and referral services may also be covered.

-• Health savings accounts (HSAs), including those that cover long-term-care services: Through HSAs, your employees can cover their qualified medical expenses using the pretax dollars you set aside in your Section 125 plan.
-These expenses include insurance deductibles, co-insurance, co-payments and more, though usually not insurance premiums.
-Note that only employees who have high-deductible health plans can contribute to HSAs.
+• Health savings accounts (HSAs): Through HSAs, employees can cover qualified medical expenses using the pretax dollars set aside in a Section 125 plan.
+These expenses include deductibles, co-insurance, co-payments and more, though usually not insurance premiums.
+Note that only employees with high-deductible health plans can contribute to HSAs.
+HSAs are not the same as Section 125 FSAs.
+“The Section 125 plan can be used to pay for eligible health care expenses during that calendar year, including insurance premiums and deductibles,” Truszkowski explained.
+“HSA does not have the ‘use it or lose it’ rule and can be used as a pretax way to pay for future medical expenses.”

 How to start a Section 125 plan

-Creating a Section 125 plan requires three fairly simple steps:
+Creating a Section 125 plan requires three relatively straightforward steps:

 1. Complete the required plan documentation.

-2. Notify employees that you are offering cafeteria plans.
+2. Notify employees that you are offering a cafeteria plan.

-3. To meet your documentation needs, hire a third party to administer your Section 125 plan, process employee reimbursements and keep your company abreast of proposed regulations.
+3. Hire a third party to administer your Section 125 plan, manage documentation requirements, process employee reimbursements and keep your company updated on proposed regulations.

-Once you begin offering Section 125 plans, you must remain vigilant about employment and anti-discrimination laws.
+After your Section 125 plans are in effect, you must remain vigilant about employment and anti-discrimination laws.
 Your company’s Section 125 plan must pass these three nondiscrimination tests:

-• Eligibility to participate: If your third-party Section 125 company finds that your plan makes it easier for your company’s highest-paid employees to participate, you must revise your plan.
+• Eligibility to participate: If your third-party administrator finds that your plan makes it easier for your company’s highest-paid employees to participate, you must revise your plan.

-• Benefits and contributions: Similarly, the benefits and contributions you offer in your Section 125 plan must favor employees of all compensations equally.
+• Benefits and contributions: Similarly, the benefits and contributions you offer in your Section 125 plan must favor employees of all compensation levels equally.

-• The value of nontaxable benefits provided to your key employees — whom your third party can help you identify — must be at most 25 percent of the value of all employees’ nontaxable benefits.
+• Nontaxable benefits value: The value of nontaxable benefits provided to your key employees, whom your third-party administrator can help you identify, must be no more than 25 percent of the total value of all employees’ nontaxable benefits.

-Employees may lose favorable tax treatment if your company lapses in meeting these requirements.
-Even when your Section 125 plan is accidentally discriminatory, it includes remedies for the disadvantaged parties.
+Employees may lose favorable tax treatment if your company fails to meet these requirements.
+Even if your Section 125 plan is accidentally discriminatory, the plan must include remedies to correct the imbalance.

 Did you find this content helpful?